rubixware/nilify-php/README.md

 # nilify-php
-A php trait for null object pattern easy implementation on Php objects
+A php trait for null object pattern easy implementation on PHP objects